jkeohan/rctr-9-8-20/w01d02/components-and-jsx.md

 <script src="https://stackpath.bootstrapcdn.com/bootstrap/4.5.2/js/bootstrap.min.js" integrity="sha384-B4gt1jrGC7Jh4AgTPSdUtOBvfO8shuf57BaghqFfPlYxofvL8/KUEfYiJOMMV+rV" crossorigin="anonymous"></script>
 ```

 React however brings the HTML and JS together into one file using `JSX`.
-It can also include the CSS to make the Component self containing.
+It can also include the CSS to make the Component self sufficient.

-JSX is [a language that compiles to Javascipt](http://blog.yld.io/2015/06/10/getting-started-with-react-and-node-js/#.V8eDk5MrJPN) and allows us to write code that strongly resembles HTML.
-It is eventually compiled to lightweight JavaScript objects.
+JSX is a language that compiles to JavaScipt and allows us to write code that strongly resembles HTML.

-JSX is not not limited to `React` and can be implemented in other frameworks.
+JSX is not limited to `React` and can be implemented in other frameworks.

 #### Rules For Writing JSX

-Much like writing Components there are some rules we must adhere to when using JSX.
+Let's review the rules once again for working with JSX.

 - They can render only one top level element but that element can contain numerous children.
 - As per CSS, the word `class` is replaced with `className`